Grades

 Per UWF REG 3.031 with the approval of the student’s assigned Academic Advisor, undergraduate students may take selected courses on a Pass/Fail (P/F) basis.
 The Pass/Fail option may not be used for any University or departmentally required courses.

-Students should see their advisors for advice of courses to be taken on the pass/fail basis.
+Students should see their advisors for advice on courses to be taken on a pass/fail basis.
 Courses taken with the pass/fail option may not be used to fulfill General Education requirements, other University requirements, or to fulfill the student’s intended major requirements.
 However, the foreign language admission requirement may be taken on the pass/fail option.

-Students may change from the pass/fail system in any course to the conventional letter grade system before the end of the tenth week of a fall or spring semester.
-Courses changed from the pass/fail grading system to the conventional letter grade system prior to the published deadline do not count as part of the six semester hours or two courses permitted to be taken on the pass/fail basis.
+Students may change from the pass/fail grading system to the conventional letter grade system in any course before the end of the tenth week of the fall or spring semester, or the eighth week of the summer semester for full-term courses.
+Courses changed from the pass/fail grading system to the conventional letter grade system before the deadline do not count as part of the six semester hours or two courses permitted to be taken on the pass/fail basis.

 Audit Grading